Weak Lefschetz property of PL-spheres: WLP and bistellar moves

-The following theorem is the main result of this section. \begin{thm} Every PL-sphere has the WLP over any infinite field $\kk$. \end{thm} According to Pachner's theorem (Theorem \ref{thm:pachner}), if we can show the WLP is preserved by bistellar moves, then Theorem \ref{thm:WLP of pl sphere} holds.
+According to Pachner's theorem (Theorem \ref{thm:pachner}), if we can show that the WLP is preserved by bistellar moves, then Theorem \ref{thm:wlp thm} holds.
 Thanks to Swartz's survey article \cite{Sw14}, we only need to verify this for bistellar moves in a special dimension. \begin{thm}[Swartz {\cite[Theorem 3.1 and 3.2]{Sw14}}] Let $\Delta$ be a $\kk$-homology $(d-1)$-sphere and suppose that $\Delta'$ is obtained from $\Delta$ via a bistellar $i$-move with $i\neq\lfloor d/2\rfloor$.
-Then $\Delta$ has the WLP over $\kk$ if and only if $\Delta'$ dose. \end{thm} Hence Theorem \ref{thm:WLP of pl sphere} will follow from: \begin{thm} When $d=2n+1$, Theorem \ref{thm:bistellar} also holds for $i=\lfloor d/2\rfloor=n$. \end{thm} Before proving Theorem \ref{thm:WLP for bistellar}, let us see how it implies Theorem \ref{thm:WLP of pl sphere}.
+Then $\Delta$ has the WLP over $\kk$ if and only if $\Delta'$ dose. \end{thm} Hence Theorem \ref{thm:wlp thm} will follow from: \begin{thm} If $\kk$ has characteristic $2$, then Theorem \ref{thm:bistellar} also holds for $d=2n-1$ and $i=\lfloor d/2\rfloor=n-1$. \end{thm} Before proving Theorem \ref{thm:WLP for bistellar}, let us see how it implies Theorem \ref{thm:wlp thm}.
 The even-dimensional case is obvious.
-For an odd-dimensional PL-sphere $\Delta$, the link of each vertex of $\Delta$ is an even-dimensional PL-sphere, so we can deduce the WLP of $\Delta$ by applying the following result to the links of all vertices of $\Delta$.
+For the odd-dimensional case, the link of each vertex of $\Delta$ is an even-dimensional PL-sphere, so we can deduce the WLP of $\Delta$ by applying the following result of Swartz to the links of all vertices of $\Delta$.